16 Desember 1838 GELOFTE

 DAY OF THE VOW

 The Voortrekkers, fervent in their commitment to biblical doctrines, dedicated their accomplishments to God.
-The Boers’ triumph at the Battle of Blood River was seen as an act of divine deliverance, bestowed upon the Afrikaner nation by a benevolent God.
+The Boers’ triumph at the Battle of Blood River was seen as an act of divine deliverance,

 In the days leading up to the battle, Sarel Cilliers issued a proclamation, part prayer and part promise.
 While no record of the exact vow exists, it’s believed that Cilliers, in anticipation of the Battle of Blood River said: